Composting and Hazardous Waste Information is near the end of this page, scroll down.

 OR, for those gardeners and composters out there: You can shred the papers and use it as mulch in your garden, or put in your compost pile.
 You can use full sheets of newspaper and cardboard in layers on the ground to keep down weeds under your bark mulch in your existing gardens, or to make new garden areas-just lay the cardboard or thick layers of newspaper down on the grass, and cover with compost and then a layer of mulch.
 Before you know it the worms will work their magic and you can start planting in your new garden next season!

-Some common items that people get confused on (I know I do) are plastic straws (trash), foil juice pouches (trash, can't be recycled), and beer boxes (put in trash, anything that has a special coating on it to go in the fridge or freezer can not be recycled.).
-Also, scrap metal of any size can NO LONGER go in your recycle bin-- take it to a scrap yard and get your money for it.
+Some common items that people get confused on (I know I do) are plastic straws (trash), foil juice pouches and foil yogurt tops (trash, can't be recycled), and beer boxes (put in trash, anything that has a special coating on it to go in the fridge or freezer can not be recycled.).
+Also, SCRAP METAL of any size DOES NOT GO in your recycle bin-- take it to a scrap yard and get your money for it.
 When in doubt, look it up here: Alphabetical list of everything you can think of and how to recycle or properly dispose of it!

-The e-waste (electronic stuff) that the Town collects at our Transfer Station are TV's, computers, and printers (but NOT cell phones, stereos, or printer cartridges-these get recycled in a different program).
-You can bring TV's and computer parts only to the PODs at our Transfer Station on Bates Trail (check here for hours of operation).
-Put the TV's and the old monitors in one POD, and all the other computer gizmos (cpu, keyboard, mouse) in the other POD.
-Did you know that e-waste recycling is also free everyday at the Central Landfill (aka RIRRC), Monday through Friday, 6a.m. to 3:45p.m. and Saturdays 6:00 a.m. to 12 noon.
-Old computer monitors and televisions have a cathode ray tube which contains lead and other hazardous substances that threaten human health (which is why these go in one POD, and the other stuff goes in the other POD).
+Did you know that e-waste recycling is free everyday at the Central Landfill (aka RIRRC), Monday through Friday, 6a.m. to 3:45p.m. and Saturdays 6:00 a.m. to 12 noon.
+Old computer monitors and televisions have a cathode ray tube which contains lead and other hazardous substances that threaten human health.
 They cannot be put in trash.
 E-waste may be recycled at no cost at the RIRRC.
 Appointments are not necessary for E-waste.
 For Rhode Island Residents Only!!
+Or, you can take them to Staples or Best Buy, or the Town of COVENTRY TRANSFER STATION (the local designated center).

 To recycle Cell Phones, printer cartridges, dvd players and all those other electronic things, you can take them to Best Buy.
 They have a great recycling program, even if you didn't buy your stuff there!
 Be sure to check out the video on their website "What happens to my recycled product?"